You know all those quotes that arbitrarily divide people into two groups?

 How can you break down the huge goal of rental property investing to something much smaller?

 Unfortunately you can’t start with just 5% of a deal to achieve the benefits of learning and habit forming.
 There are deals broken into increments (REITS, syndication, crowdfunding) but you aren’t really involved, so aren’t really advancing as a real estate investor.
+If this sounds like something you might want to start off trying out though, you could look into real estate crowdfunding until you can make enough capital to start investing on your own.

 Instead, what is the most approachable deal you can do on your own?